pjakiela/ECON523/M2-regression.md

 ## Empirical Exercise

-The stata version of the in-class activity as a [do](https://github.com/pjakiela/ECON523/tree/gh-pages/exercises/in-class2.do) file or [pdf](https://github.com/pjakiela/ECON523/tree/gh-pages/exercises/ECON-523-E2-in-class.pdf)

-The stata version of the empirical exercise as a [do](https://github.com/pjakiela/ECON523/tree/gh-pages/exercises/E2-questions.do) file or [pdf](https://github.com/pjakiela/ECON523/tree/gh-pages/exercises/ECON-523-E2-questions.pdf)

-The stata version of both is also available [here](https://pjakiela.github.io/ECON523/exercises/E2-regression.html)
+The stata version of the empirical exercise is available [here](https://pjakiela.github.io/ECON523/exercises/E2-regression.html)

 The R version of the empirical exercise is available [here](https://pjakiela.github.io/ECON523/exercises/R2-regression.html)